sWrAAb/milestone_project_1/README.md

 ### Work based on other code

-Most of the website was based on the Whiskey Drop and resume lesson,
+Most of the website was based on the Whiskey Drop and resume lessons.

-### Features